deepdoctection/deepdoctection/README.md

 Many utils, concepts and some models are inspired and taken from [Tensorpack](https://github.com/tensorpack) .
 We heavily make use of [Dataflow](https://github.com/tensorpack/dataflow) for loading and streaming data.

+## Problems

+We try hard to eliminate bugs.
+We also know that the code is not free of issues.
+We welcome all issues relevant to this repo and try to address them as quickly as possible.

 ## Citing **deep**doctection

 If you use **deep**doctection in your research or in your project, please cite: